An office manager cover letter has to convey one important feeling: “I will do everything in my power to make your working life easier.”

 Dear Mr. Steadman,

-During a productivity exercise at my previous employer, an external consultant estimated that my work and initiatives had added an extra 14% of value to the bottom line.
-I levelled up our systems, introducing new technology such as chatbots to reduce unnecessary admin and improved reporting around business development brought an uplift of 10% in new client business.
+At a previous employer, I levelled up our systems, introduced new technology such as chatbots to reduce unnecessary admin and improved reporting around business development.
+This brought an uplift of 22% in referrals.
 For any recruiter, it is critical that both front and back offices are efficient.

-In a high-pressured performance-led environment, it is important that any office manager has a sympathetic ear.
-When someone is not having such a good day, I am always happy to listen and not judge.
-I might have saved 9% on the office inventory costs, but I hope that I have added more value by improving employee engagement and consequently retention.
+I always try my best to be the glue that holds the office together.
+When someone is not having such a good day, I am always happy to listen.
+I might have saved 9% on the office inventory costs, but I hope that I have added more value by improving employee engagement and retention.

-- I successfully piloted a new CRM system that reduced admin time by 35%.
+• I piloted a new CRM system that reduced admin time by 21%

-- My chatbot project freed up four hours a week for every recruiter in the office.
+• My chatbot project freed up 5 hours a week for every recruiter.

-When an office manager has an attitude of smoothing out the operational bumps before they grow into obstacles, recruiters can get on with doing what they are best at.
+When an office manager has an attitude of smoothing out the operational bumps before they grow into obstacles, employees don’t have to worry.

 I would love the opportunity of an interview to gauge your requirements in more detail.